-- Pain or heaviness in the scrotum
+- Pain or numbness in a testicle or the scrotum

-- Headache and confusion
+- Headache and mental confusion